atishay/atishay.github.io/_posts/2017-08-18-Deep-Learning-Part-2.md

 layout: post
 title: "Easy Deep Learning Part II - Finishing Problem Definition"
 image: /assets/img/blog/deep2.jpg
-description: "The solutions that led to deep learning are very intuitive.
-It grows very organically into what it actually comes out to be."
+description: "We finish the mathematical equation of the core component of the deep learning network, realizing the extent of the problem and its solutions."
 math: true
 tags: [Deep Learning]
 excerpt: Continue the deep learning discussion with focus on completing the intuition.
 imgSrc: "[Pixabay](https://pixabay.com/en/smartphone-hand-photo-montage-faces-1445489/)"
 ---

-This is the second part of an intended multi-part series on deep learning.
+This is the second part of an multi-part series on deep learning.
 You can read Part 1 [here]({% post_url 2017-08-16-Deep-Learning-Part-1 %}).
+In this post we complete the minimum equation of an image classifier that takes an image and gives us the likelihood that it is that of a cat.

 #### Recap
 In the previous section we defined our deep learning task of detecting if an image is of a cat via the equation: